secworks/sha256/README.md

 ## AXI4 interface ##

 **NOTE** This interface is currently being developed.
-Expect bugs.s this is still under development.
+Expect bugs as this interface is still under development.

 There is now an AXI4 interface for the core contributed by [Sanjay A Menon](https://github.com/Sanjay-A-Menon).
 The interface wraps